Kokkini/courage-rl/README.md

 r = c1 * r_env + c2 * r_courage

+where:
-where, r_env is the reward coming from the environment, r_courange is the courage reward, c1 and c2 are coefficients.
+* r_env is the reward coming from the environment
+* r_courange is the courage reward
+* c1 and c2 are coefficients.

 ## Experiment 1: the path to success is paved with failure.